laravel/spark-docs/teams.md

     spark new project-name --team-billing

-If you installed your application without the `--team-billing` flag but still want to enable teams later, you may simply add the `Laravel\Spark\CanJoinTeams` trait to your `User` model:
+If you installed your application without the `--team-billing` flag but still want to enable teams later, you may simply add the `Laravel\Spark\CanJoinTeams` trait to your `User` model.
+In addition, you may wish to review the documentation on [team billing](/docs/6.0/billing#configuring-team-billing-plans):

     <?php